KleinYuan/doppia/README.md

 Basically, this is a project based on C++, meaning, how it works is that you need to 1) compile the code and obtain an executable, 2) config parameters and run executable against input.

-Therefore, we describe compile (ground_estimation/stixel_world as CPU only example and object_detection as GPU example) first then how to run the demo.
+Therefore, we describe compile (ground_estimation/stixel_world as CPU only example and objects_detection as GPU example) first then how to run the demo.

 ### 1. Compile